jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 The Load Balancer takes about four minutes to provision.

-To Access Socks Shop
+To Access Online Boutique
-* Obtain the external IP address of Socks Shop.
+* Obtain the external IP address of Online Boutique.
-* `k -n sock-shop get svc front-end`
+* `k -n microservices-demo get svc frontend-external`
-* The IP address under EXTERNAL-IP is the external IP address of Socks Shop
+* The IP address under EXTERNAL-IP is the external IP address of Online Boutique
 * Paste the EXTERNAL-IP into your web browser.
-* You should see a e-commerce website called Socks Shop
+* You should see a e-commerce website called Online Boutique
 * Login to the site with:
   * user: user
   * password: password